 - The fair value of debtors and creditors at fair value through profit or loss are determined by discounted cash flows expected to be received or paid. - The fair value of loans have been valued internally using discounted cash flow models.
-The inputs that are significant to the valuation of these loans are the internally derived discount rate (risk-free rate plus a liquidity premium), the current property value, the assumed future property growth allowing for risk premium and the assumed future annual property rental yields.
-Significant assumptions for equity release mortgage assets within the valuation of the no-negative-equity guarantee include the expected annual increase in house prices as per the risk-free curve as at year end 2023 (2022: 2.65%) and the implied in house price volatility of 11.00% (2022: 13.00%).
-The property value adjustment factor is increased to 10.76% (2022: 3.00%) to allow for dilapidation. - The estimated fair value of the interest rate swap derivative financial instruments reflects the estimated amount the Company would receive or pay in an arm's length transaction.
+The inputs that are significant to the valuation of these loans are the internally derived discount rate (risk-free rate plus a illiquidity premium), the current property value, the assumed future property growth allowing for risk premium and the assumed future annual property rental yields.
+Significant assumptions for equity release mortgage assets within the valuation of the no-negative-equity guarantee include the expected annual increase in house prices as per the risk-free curve and allowing for the assumed risk premium (1.10%) as at year end 2024 (2023: as per the risk-free curve and allowing for the assumed risk premium (0.70%) as at year end 2023) and the implied in house price volatility of 11.00% (2023: 11%).
+The property value adjustment factor is unchanged from FY 2023 at 10.76% to allow for dilapidation: